Issue Brief // Warrants & Due Process

 Georgia's Role

-A state representative cannot rewrite federal immigration law, but Georgia can refuse to subsidize detention expansion, refuse to blur accountability, and refuse to turn state resources into a quiet extension of abusive federal systems.
+A state representative cannot rewrite federal immigration law, but Georgia can require transparency before funding detention expansion, protect state accountability, and set clear rules before state resources are used to support federal operations.

 • State troops should not be pulled into these operations without explicit elected approval.

-• Georgia taxpayers should not be forced to fund detention growth.
+• Georgia taxpayers should not fund detention growth without oversight and a clear public purpose.

 • State policy can draw real lines around warrants, transparency, and infrastructure support.